GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 The notes refer to the make command as ``make``.
 If you are using Microsoft Visual C++ then use ``nmake`` instead.

-All packages are built in a nominal ``$SYSROOT`` directory.
+All packages are built in a target-specific system root directory identified by the :envvar:`SYSROOT` environment variable (see :ref:`ref-directory-structure`).
 Only those command line options related to static and cross-compiled builds are specifed - you will probably want to specify other options to fully configure each package.

 The package configuration files created by the :option:`configure` action of :program:`pyqtdeploy` assume a default Qt installation, i.e. with features that